SteveBenner/web-helpers/README.md

 # Web Helpers
-This is my personal library of code used for web development.
-Most of it was created by me, but there is also material here from all over the internet.
-Unless otherwise indicated in the file, I am the author, and I always attribute the authorship and any rights to the proper owners via YARD documentation.
+This is my personal library of supplementary code for web development.
+I authored most of it, though not 100% of source files are copyrighted.
+Some are modifications of code that I found on the internet.

+Content is organized by language; see individual directories for more info.

 ---
-**DISCLAIMER:** Scripts in this repository may contain code taken from online sources, for which I claim neither ownership nor authorship.
-I will do my best to attribute credit to the original authors, and to supply and adhere to all appropriate licenses.
-I utilize these scripts and the GitHub service with the understanding that I am not violating any law in doing so.
-If any legal concern were to arise regarding my use of these scripts or the GitHub service, please contact me immediately, and I will enact any and all measures necessary to rectify the situation.
+**DISCLAIMER:** Files in this repository may contain code taken from online sources for which I claim neither ownership nor authorship.
+I will do my best to attribute credit where due, and to supply and adhere to any relevant licenses for such code.
+If detected, please report improper licensing or usage of any material within this repository by creating an issue.